musliamar/nextjs-prisma-shop/README.md

 # Notes

-Used `blog-starter` example from NestJS repo.
+Used `blog-starter` example from NextJS repo.